History

 Variously we were then owned by Brierley Investments (1988), Skellerup Group (1993), and the ill-fated Maine Investments (1996).
 Across the 80's and 90's NZI had some boom years, and was split into three divisions with the Low Voltage division having it's own site in Ashburton.
 The business at peak employed more than 400 people, and many many staff stayed with NZI for their entire working lives.

-From $18mill sales to a third of that in eight short years.
-It's a credit to NZI's unique strengths that we've been able to survive such a dramatic decline.
+From $18mill sales to a third of that, in eight short years.
+It's a credit to NZI's unique strengths that we were able to survive such a dramatic decline.

-Late 2010, under Greg Howell's guidance, we made the fundamental decision to stand our ground, retain our manufacturing capability in South Canterbury, to remain a long-term local NZ producer.
+Late 2010, under Greg Howell's guidance, we made the fundamental decision to stand our ground, retain our manufacturing capability in South Canterbury, and remain a long-term local NZ producer.

-During 2011, we then made some important moves.
-New catalogue, product range additions, extended North Island sales representation, competitive market pricing, investing in our factory, building our skill base, adding DTR polymer insulators to our range - we worked very hard to get NZI back on the front foot.
+In 2011, we made some fundamental moves.
+Restoring the NZI brand to represent Temuka-made quality, ceasing parallel imports, new catalogue, product range additions, extended North Island sales representation, competitive market pricing, investing in our factory, building our skill base, be awarded the DTR polymer insulator agency - we worked very hard to get NZI back on the front foot.

-Through 2011 & 2012, production staff in Temuka grew from 28 to 48 as we responded to the increasing demand.
-Factory volume is up 31% year-on-year (2012 v 2011), with several more factory positions added in Jan/Feb this year.
+Through 2011 & 2012, production staff in Temuka grew from 28 to 48 as we responded to increasing demand.
+Factory tonnage was up 38% year-on-year, with several more factory positions added in Jan/Feb, and July.
+By adding an Auckland warehouse in early 2012, NZI has eliminated delivery delays ... if nothing else - we're certainly quick!

-Which brings us to 2013, our 89th year.
+Which brings us to 2023, our 99th year.
 We're part of Tom Sturgess's Tiri Group www.tiri.co.nz and enjoy supportive well-funded private ownership.
-Our updated NZI 2013 Catalogue was released in January, showcasing a comprehensive product range which we're promoting this year.
-Our product positioning is now only top-end NZ & global brands, backed up by overnight delivery for both North & South Islands.
+Our updated NZI MV Catalogue was released in January.
+Our product positioning is now entirely leading brands, backed up by overnight delivery for both North & South Islands.